-It’s great that there are gazillions of photos of cats all over social media and the Internet — but unfortunately there are just as many terrible photos of cats out there that do little more than offend our eyeballs.
-So with National Camera Day on the horizon (June 29), here’s a cheat sheet for taking better pics of your beloved furball.
+It’s great that there are gazillions of photos of cats all over social media and the internet, but unfortunately there are just as many terrible photos of cats out there that do little more than offend our eyeballs.

 1. Stop Using Your Phone’s Flash!

-Instead of using flash, try to capture your cat by a natural light source, such as around a window.
+Instead of using flash, try to capture your cat by a natural light source, such as the sunlight around a window.
 You’ll be amazed at the difference in quality.

 2. Get Down To Your Cat’s Level